edelstone/actionverb.com/job-ads/infrastructure.md

 your travel costs to any conference where you can get a speaking gig.

-**We believe that our DevOps Engineers are the first line of defense when something bad happens.** You will be on call 24/7 (except for your 20 days per year of vacation) in case there are performance problems in production.
+**We believe that our DevOps Engineers are the first line of defense when something bad happens.** You will be part of an on call rotation where you may be called in afterhours in case there are performance problems in production.
-Fortunately, afterhours callouts are rare for us.
+Fortunately, afterhours callouts are rare for us, and there are enough members of our Infrastructure team now that the rotation has fairly flexible scheduling.
+(For example, you are not expected to be on call during vacation or PTO.)

 **We believe in building products that we actually use ourselves.** We are our own toughest critics and we put all of our products through their